graphile/graphile-engine/packages/subscriptions-lds/README.md

 PostGraphile schema plugin to provide live updates powered by PostgreSQL logical decoding.
 Used as part of PostGraphile's live queries support.

-For more background, see: https://github.com/graphile/postgraphile/issues/92#issuecomment-313476989
+For more background, see [postgraphile issue #92](https://github.com/graphile/postgraphile/issues/92#issuecomment-313476989).

 ## Installation: